 The Mystery Ranch Urban Assault 24 Pack is big, water-resistant, and comfortable.
 Typically, carrying more gear means more things to dig through.
 But this pack uses the brand’s three-zip closure to fully open up the back to access the contents and a number of pockets.

 And while there are more pockets than you will likely use at once, for a commuter bag, this makes it easy to settle on a daily packing system.

-I’ve used the Urban Assault 24 Pack off and on for almost 2 years, and it has made its way to my top commute bag from fall into spring.
-That’s when I need to carry extra layers and accessories in addition to a 15-inch laptop.
+One of our editors has used the Urban Assault 24 Pack off and on for almost 2 years, and it has made its way to his top commute bag from fall into spring.
+That’s when he needed to carry extra layers and accessories in addition to a 15-inch laptop.